RianErnesto/vps-deploy-script/README.md

 - Automatic Nginx configuration testing and restart
 - Support for both HTTP and HTTPS (port 80)
 - Template-based configuration for easy customization
+- GitHub repository secrets management using libsodium-wrappers for secure encryption

 ## Prerequisites